 For most of us, iPads have transformed our lives by making us more connected to each other all the time.
 Whilst I’m distracted by the endless chatter of instant messaging, David Hockney has embraced the devise as an artistic tool.
 Not only as the finished image but also to record the creation from the first mark through to the final flourish.

 Tickets for this exhibition are selling fast.
 One way to get round tickets not being available for your desired time slot is to take out membership which will give you access to this and all other special exhibitions on at both London sites for a year.
 You also get to sip your coffee in special members rooms.
-Prices start at £70 for one person and can be added to with invitations to private views or access for more people, full details can be found by clicking here.
+Find out more in my London Museum Membership post.

 9 February 2017 – 29 May 2017